 How long can I keep the items I borrow?

-All loans are four weeks, except for items that have further reserves allocated on them and items from the HSC collection which have a loan period of three days.
+All loans are four weeks, except for items that have further reserves allocated on them and items from the HSC collection which have a loan period of seven days.
 Reserved in demand items have a loan period of two-weeks only.
 Occasionally the library reserves the right to limit seasonally popular materials, such as Easter and Christmas books.